moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/engagement-mgmt/scoping-information/migrations/_index.md

 ## Other git based SCMs

 - We can support these customers by using the "bare git" method of migration.
-This is done through the [Import repo by URL UI](https://docs.gitlab.com/ee/user/project/import/repo_by_url.html) or command line using `git push -u.
+This is done through the [Import repo by URL UI](https://docs.gitlab.com/ee/user/project/import/repo_by_url.html) or command line using `git push -u`.
 - The customer should provide a list of git urls to iterate over to support the migration.
 - Data elements outside of the git envelope (e.g. pull request comments, user membership, etc.) will not be migrated.
 Only git data elements (e.g. branches, commits, files, tags, etc.) will be migrated.